 The Business Partner Help Line is provided for Directors and Audit & Supervisory Board Members, employees, and former employees of domestic Group companies’ business partners.
 To ensure that business partners are fully aware of the help line system and its points of contact, we explain it at briefings for business partners and distribute information in pamphlets.

 Procedural Flow for the Business Partner Help Line

 Seven & i Holdings and Group companies endeavor to promote and foster understanding of the Seven & i Holdings Corporate Action Guidelines among all employees.
 To this end they have prepared specific guidance for employees on how to put the guidelines into practice in line with the business characteristics of each company.
 In addition, when undertaking tier-specific group training for organizational levels ranging from new recruits to management, Seven & i Holdings provides training based on the themes of the Seven & i Holdings Corporate Action Guidelines and compliance.

 From the fiscal year ended February 29, 2016, compliance seminars have been held every year for executives, beginning with the presidents of Seven & i Holdings and each Group company.
-In addition, in the fiscal year ended February 28, 2017, training via e-learning (certain employees watched DVDs) was undertaken for Group employees in Japan.
+In addition, starting in the fiscal year ended February 28, 2017, training via e-learning (some employees viewed DVDs) has been periodically undertaken for Group employees in Japan.

 Seven & i Holdings has established the FT (Fair Trade) Information Sharing Committee, made up of personnel in charge of fair trade at each Group company, under the Consumer Affairs and Fair Business Practices Subcommittee.
 In this project, the members strive to prevent noncompliance by sharing information on the latest laws and regulations concerning business practices, cases of unfair business practices at Group companies or other companies in the industry, and measures for improvement.